YellowFive5/DartboardRecognition/README.md

   * Using information about POI from all 4 cameras, we can calculate actual dart POI on dartboard if draw rays from cameras setup points to cameras POIs

 * Thats how it works.
 Sounds simple, but there are many things to stuck with...

+P.S. - If you like this stuff and if you want you can donate me for some beer ;-) (click "Sponsor" button in the top of a page)